Ashtray, Butterfly Wing

 A pin dish for the RMS Queen Mary with the famous painting by C.E.
 Turner.
 Measuring 5″ across, this dish is made of fine bone china and is in near mint condition.
 Enhance your collection… read more ›

 Cute souvenir framed portrait reverse painted on glass and backed with butterfly wings.
 In very good condition.
 Typically, there is some slight deterioration of the butterfly wings.
+Not bad you will love it trust me.

 Just acquired a pair of bar stools from the Midships Bar, which was installed in the famous Long Gallery circa 1964.
 The original Long Gallery is my favorite room on board!
 How about you?
 These… read more ›